← All Guides

 5 min read · Updated May 2026

 Ask ten people how many colleges to apply to and you will get ten different answers.
-Twenty schools.
-Twelve.
-However many it takes.
+20 colleges.
+12. However many it takes.
 The truth is there is no single right number, but there is a right way to figure out yours.

 The Short Answer: 10 to 15